Sean Cameron Michael

-Sean Cameron Michael (born 24 December 1969) is a South African actor, writer and singer.
+Sean Cameron Michael (aka Sean C. Michael) (born 24 December 1969) is a South African actor, writer and singer.
 A native English speaker, he is also fluent in Afrikaans.

 Early life

 Michael was born in Cape Town, South Africa.
 He became interested in acting at the age of 12, after appearing in several stage musicals.

 While in school, he studied drama with RADA graduate Rita Maas-Phillips.
 After completing high school, Michael did his two years compulsory National Service as an infantryman in the South African Defence Force in Potchefstroom.
 After a number of part-time jobs (including being a waiter and a chef) he decided to become a full-time actor and singer.